leonangeo/Estatistica_para_dados/README.md

 <img src="./img/average_salaries_chart.png" alt="Salary Comparison Chart" width="500"/>

-### 1.4. *Definition.*
+### 1.3.
+Predictive statistics

 Focuses on using historical data and statistical algorithms to forecast future outcomes.
-By analyzing patterns and trends in existing data, organizations can make informed predictions about what might happen next.
-It includes stock supply chain, fraud prediction and others.
+By analyzing patterns and trends in existing data, one can make informed predictions about what might happen next.